The second Public Archaeology Twitter Conference (PATC or Patsy to friends henceforth) is to be held on the 17 November 2017.

 Speakers can include any kind of media in their tweets, from images to GIFS (as long as they are suitable for a conference where there will inevitably be a global audience of different ages.
 No NSFW stuff please – while this is Twitter and trolls are inevitable, we’d still like to keep some level of professionalism among any jokes.)

 The hashtag will inevitably be trolled or bot-ridden, such is life, we will do what we can as we go along.
 Ignore the haters.
 Block ‘n’ report.
 Look for an update on the blog for what hashtags will be in play!

-A timetable and program of the abstracts can be found above.
+A timetable and programme of the abstracts can be found in the menu above.

-A theme manager(s) will be allocated to each theme and hashtag and will keep an eye on the tweets, timings and contributors, and hopefully keep it running smoothly.
+Lorna and Jim will keep an eye on the tweets, timings and contributors, and hopefully keep it running smoothly.
 Questions and answers will be held after each paper if there is time to do so and if people are actually ‘live’ rather than scheduling tweets.

 For guidelines on how you can actually ‘do’ the tweets for the papers, check the World Seabird Twitter Conference here for examples that actually work.

 There will inevitably be some crossover, over-tweeting, discussion and problems with it all.
 This is an experiment, using a public, open and accessible format.
 We should expect it to be a bit messy, a bit daft at times and for it not to look or feel like a real-life tweeted conference.
 You are participating in an experiment.